The Boys with the Golden Stars: Distribution

+Similarly, professor Jack V. Haney, in the commentaries to one Slavic variant, noted that the twins' cycle of transformations (from humans, to trees, to lambs and humans again) appears in tales from Belarus, Ukraine, Poland, Czechia, and Slovakia.
+In this regard, according to Russian folklorist Lev Barag and Belarusian scholarship, the twins' cycle of reincarnations appears in "some" variants from Belarus and Ukraine, as well as in West Slavic texts.

 Professor Reginetta Haboucha remarked that the reincarnation cycle of these variants (human - tree - sheep - human) constitutes a new type she identified as **707B, "Truth Comes to Light" - a combination between type 707 and "essential elements" from type AT 780A, "The Cannibalistic Brothers".

 Development

+Corneliu Barbulescu studied the Romanian variants of tale type 707C* and argued for the antiquity of this narrative.
+He also suggested that the narrative circulated in crystallized form "where it was created" (namely, Romania), and that subsequent tellings were "tributaries" of the Romanian texts.
+This position was criticized by ethnologue Ovidiu Bïrlea, who reported a larger area of attestation of these tales, like in Serbo-Croatian (5 tales), Bulgarian, Slovak, Belarusian (5 texts), and Latvian and Russian (1 text in each).

 Russian scholar T. V. Zueva names this format "Reincarnation of the Luminous Twins" and considers this group of variants as "an ancient Slavic plot", since these tales have been collected from Slavic-speaking areas.
 Another argument she raises is that the tree transformation in most variants is the sycamore, a tree with mythical properties in East Slavic folklore.
 She also argues that this format is the "archaic version" of the tale type, since it shows the motif of the tree and animal transformation, and recalls ancient ideas of twin beings in folklore.

 Variants

 Romania

+According to Corneliu Barbulescu, this subtype appears across the Romanian territory with "remarkable unity, vigour and purity", with one Aromanian text, ten texts from Muntenia, 11 from Moldavia and 23 from Transylvania.
 Writer and folklorist Cristea Sandu Timoc considered that these tales were typically Romanian, and belonged to tale type AaTh 707C*.
 He also reported that "more than 70 variants" of this subtype were "known" (as of 1988).

-Arthur Carl Victor Schott and Albert Schott collected a similar Romanian tale from Banat, from an informant named Mihaila Poppowitsch.
-In this tale, titled Die goldenen kinder ("The Golden Children"), the evil maid murders the children, who at the end of the tale is exiled by the twins' father.